Lentil with lemon salad

 I think we should acknowledge that legumes are not renowned for their great flavour; we eat them because they are good for us.
 Generally they do need a little help from lemon juice, garlic and peppers to make them more palatable.

 I always say in my talks that we have been hoodwinked into thinking we need eat only those foods that we find absolutely scrumptious.
-That is why in my opinion we are so nutritionally-deficient and sickly; chronic, inflammatory and malignant diseases are so prevalent.
+That is why in my opinion we are nutritionally-deficient and sickly; chronic, inflammatory and malignant diseases are so prevalent.
+Here are just three examples of those enjoying typical grocery store fare.

 Eat more legumes like this lentil with lemon salad.
 It's about balance; we are not vegetarians but red meat from a feedlot is not to my liking.